liftoff/HumanInput/README.rst

     HI.on('s->d->f', doSDFCombo);
     // Note that the above also demonstrates how any key (or event!) can be a modifier

-Why aren't shifted keys like '?' or '!' handled automatically?
+Note about shifted keys like 'A' or '!'
-  Because the shift key produces different characters depending on the keyboard layout and there's no way (from JavaScript) to detect keyboard layouts.
+  Because the shift key produces different characters depending on the keyboard layout you must be careful when binding events with ``HI.on()``.
+If your intent is for the user to type `shift-<somekey>` to trigger an event then you should bind it that way instead of assuming `!` is produced via `shift-1`.
+You don't need to worry about such things for capitalized characters though as they are always produced via `shift-<key>` regardless of the layout.

 Keyboard events are triggered with ``KeyboardEvent``, ``KeyboardEvent.key`` (normalized by HumanInput if warranted) and ``KeyboardEvent.code`` as arguments.
 So if you listen to just 'keydown' or 'keyup' you can examine the key that was pressed like so: